A BRIEF HISTORY OF PASCO COUNTY SCHOOLS

 On Jan.
 20, 2017, Adam Kennedy, the Principal of Crews Lake Middle School, was killed in a traffic accident.

-In August 2017 Cypress Creek Middle High School is scheduled to open off Old Pasco Road midway between SR 52 and SR 54.
-Students in grades 6 to 12 will attend, but there will be no senor class in the first year.
-Also opening on the same date is Bexley Elementary School at 4380 Ballantrae Boulevard in Land O’ Lakes.
+In August 2017 Cypress Creek Middle High School opened off Old Pasco Road midway between SR 52 and SR 54.
+Students in grades 6 to 12 attend, but there was no senor class in the first year.
+Also opening on the same date was Bexley Elementary School at 4380 Ballantrae Boulevard in Land O’ Lakes.

 |July 8, 1887||Augustine H. Ravesies||Information is here.|